jeremydaly/data-api-client/README.md

 [![npm](https://img.shields.io/npm/v/data-api-client.svg)](https://www.npmjs.com/package/data-api-client)
 [![npm](https://img.shields.io/npm/l/data-api-client.svg)](https://www.npmjs.com/package/data-api-client)

+> #### Project Update: October 7, 2024
+> With the recent announcement that Amazon Aurora MySQL-Compatible Edition now supports a redesigned [RDS Data API for Aurora Serverless v2 and Aurora provisioned database instances](https://aws.amazon.com/about-aws/whats-new/2024/09/amazon-aurora-mysql-rds-data-api/), there have been several requests to add support to this project.
+The new RDS Data API also supports [Amazon Aurora PostgreSQL-Compatible Edition](https://aws.amazon.com/about-aws/whats-new/2023/12/amazon-aurora-postgresql-rds-data-api/) (more detail [here](https://aws.amazon.com/blogs/database/introducing-the-data-api-for-amazon-aurora-serverless-v2-and-amazon-aurora-provisioned-clusters/)).
+>
+> Star and watch the project for the 2.0 branch updates.

 The **Data API Client** is a lightweight wrapper that simplifies working with the Amazon Aurora Serverless Data API by abstracting away the notion of field values.
 This abstraction annotates native JavaScript types supplied as input parameters, as well as converts annotated response data to native JavaScript types.
 It's basically a [DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html) for the Data API.
 It also promisifies the `AWS.RDSDataService` client to make working with `async/await` or Promise chains easier AND dramatically simplifies **transactions**.

 For more information about the Aurora Serverless Data API, you can review the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html) or read [Aurora Serverless Data API: An (updated) First Look](https://www.jeremydaly.com/aurora-serverless-data-api-a-first-look/) for some more insights on performance.